adekunletosin2000/StudentsPerformancePredictionProject/README.md

-## This is project tends to predicts stydents performance based on the some parameters used for training.
+## This project tends to predicts students performance based on the some parameters used for training.